 However, when trying to go beyond program execution, the previous method becomes insufficient.
 In particular, observe that we can only simulate complete fuzzy derivations (by performing the corresponding Prolog derivations based on SLD-resolution) but we can not generate partial derivations or even apply a single admissible step on a given fuzzy expression.
-This kind of low-level manipulations are mandatory when trying to incorporate to the tool some program transformation techniques such as those based on fold/unfold (i.e., contraction and expansion of sub-expressions of a program using the definitions of this program or of a preceding one, thus generating more efficient code) or partial evaluation we have described in [5,9,12].
-For instance, our fuzzy unfolding transformation is defined as the replacement of a program rule $\mathcal{R} : (A \leftarrow_i \mathcal{B} \text{ with } v)$ by the set of rules $\{A\sigma \leftarrow_i \mathcal{B}' \text{ with } v \mid \langle \mathcal{B}; id \rangle \rightarrow{AS} \langle \mathcal{B}'; \sigma \rangle\}$, which obviously requires the implementation of mechanisms for generating derivations of a single step, rearranging the body of a program rule, applying substitutions to its head, etc.
+This kind of low-level manipulations are mandatory when trying to incorporate to the tool some program transformation techniques such as those based on fold/unfold or partial evaluation we have described in [5, 9, 12].

-To this end, in [21] we have presented a new low-level representation for the fuzzy code which currently offers the possibility of performing debugging actions such as tracing a FLOPER work session.
-The idea is collect in detail all relevant components associated to each fuzzy rule, such as its number inside the program, composition of the atom conforming its head, kind of implication connecting the head and its body, details about connectives and atoms composing this body and attached weight.
-For instance, after parsing the first rule of our program, we obtain the following expression which is asserted into the interpreter's database as a Prolog fact (which it is never executed directly, in contrast with the high-level, Prolog-based representation, showed at the beginning of this section):
+To this end, in [23] we presented a new lowlevel representation for the fuzzy code which currently offers the possibility of performing debugging actions such as tracing a FLOPER work session.
+For instance, after parsing the first rule of our program, we obtain the following expression which is asserted into the interpreter's database as a Prolog fact and collects in detail all relevant components of rules (composition of atoms in heads/bodies, attached weights, etc):